-The customer usage meter and the CE meter for the central processing complex (CPC) are both on panel A3 of the system control panel.
-The Model 85 CPC includes the processor, the maintenance console and system control panel, the CPU power supplies, and the power distribution unit.
-Main storage units, channels, and 1/0 units contain individual usage meters.
+The customer usage meter and the CE meter for the central processing complex (CPC) are both on panel A2 of the main control panel.
+The Model 85 CPC includes the processor, the system control panel, the CPU power supplies, and the power distribution unit.
+Main storage units, channels, and I/o units contain individual usage meters.
 (See "Usage Metering.")